How to Use IronPDF with Blazor for PDF Generation | IronPDF

 Frequently Asked Questions

-What are the steps to create a new Blazor Server App for a PDF library?
+How do I create a new Blazor Server project for PDF generation?

-How do I view PDFs in a Blazor Server-side application?
+How do I configure project settings for a Blazor PDF application?